 Biking, hiking, snorkeling, and paddling offer great opportunities to see wildlife, which is a great way to see some animals you might not see otherwise.

-In addition, birds, river otters, and wild turkeys are some of the other animals you might see while enjoying the park.
+In addition, birds, river otters, and wild turkeys are some other animals you might see while enjoying the park.

 So, keep your eyes peeled and your camera ready because you never know what you might see.

 Wekiwa Springs State Park is the perfect place to go horseback riding.
-With plenty of trails to choose from, you’re sure to find a trail that fits your skill level and interests.
+You’re sure to find a trail that fits your skill level and interests with plenty of trails to choose from.

 This is an excellent trail for experienced riders, as it can be challenging in places.
 But, it is also a great trail to take your time and enjoy the scenery.